JakuWorks/PowerShell-File-Walker-Commands/README.md

 ## Commands
-Here are all the commands, short descriptions and usage instructions
+Here are all the commands, brief descriptions and usage instructions

 - `cda` - "Change Directory Alphabetically"
 - `cda` - Display a nice list of all directories in your current path
 - `cda n` - Go to the n'th directory from the list
+- `cda -Stick` - Enter special "sticky" mode

 [READ MORE ABOUT CDA](https://github.com/JakuWorks/PowerShell-File-Walker-Commands/blob/main/GitHub-Assets/cda-guide.txt)